lngng/moDSTogether/README.md

-### NOTICE: (1) Scenario section needs you!
+### (1) Scenario section needs you!
 (2) Think your project/discord/group could be featured meaningfully, contribute, or constitute a resource and be acknowledged fully?
 Reach out!
 Don't wait, im keeping busy and not looking to spam anyone.
 (3) use raposo.ryan@gmail.com OR use issues :)

 <p align="center">